Beware of Ascorbic Acid: Synthetic Vitamin CUpdated: March 10, 2017Healthy Living

 Even more recently, athletes taking 1000mg of vitamin C per day showed reduced endurance capacity from interference with antioxidant enzymes (American Journal of Clinical Nutrition, Jan 2008).

 Another worrisome and popular trend is the recommendation of some alternative health professionals to do a “vitamin C flush” during illness.
 This therapy (if you can call it that) calls for large doses of ascorbic acid until the onset of diarrhea.
-This approach to regaining wellness has never made any sense to me and now, with more studies indicating the danger of high doses of vitamin C, my caution seems well founded.
+This approach to regaining wellness has never made any sense to me.
+Now, with more studies indicating the danger of high doses of vitamin C, caution seems well founded.

 What about High Dose, Intravenous Ascorbic Acid?